Skin Cancer Removal & Reconstruction

 What should I look for in a pigmented lesion/mole?

-Signs that a mole may be changing towards melanoma towards melanoma include:
+Signs that a mole may be changing towards melanoma include:

 1. Asymmetry